feliun/svc-example/README.md

 * The Dockerfile uses settings from .npmrc and .nvmrc
 * The docker build cache busts using package.json and npm-shrinkwrap.json so npm install only runs when necessary
 * Deployed artifact (a docker image) is traceable back to SCM commit via manifest.json, exposed via /__/manifest endpoint
-* Unit tests use stubbed clock for predictability
-* Unit tests use stubbed persistence store for speed

 ## Running locally
 ```